JuliaDynamics/Agents.jl/docs/src/tutorial.md

 ````@example tutorial
 model = StandardABM(
-    MultiSchelling, # the sum type is given as the type
+    MultiSchelling, # the multiagent type is given as the type
     space;
     agent_step!
 )